 Current battery trends in rechargeable cells require batteries to have a lower discharge rate for several reasons; to increase the length of time the charge can be held but also the ability to be trickle charged by the range of energy harvesting chargers now available.
 Energy harvesting is an exciting prospect to obtain energy from the environment.
 This can be from solar, heat or from the device itself, through vibration.
 Conversely, often fast discharge functionality is also needed to support the very high currents for pulse type communications typically found in older cellular systems.

 Industrial IoT (IIoT) brings it with several additional challenges.
 The battery technology needs to be low cost, a small physical footprint and able to operate across a range of environments.
-Industrial rated batteries are required operate over wide temperature ranges both high and low and typical electronics specs for the industrial space quote temperature ranges of -40°C up to 100 or 150°C. So the chosen battery technology needs support these ranges.
+Industrial rated batteries are required operate over wide temperature ranges both high and low and typical electronics specs for the industrial space quote temperature ranges of -40°C up to 100°C or more.
+So the chosen battery technology needs support these ranges.
 But industrial locations also often have high humidity, a variety of vibrations and some are in total darkness, if they are unmanned.
-These all put pressures on the Lithium based batteries which are at risk of becoming flammable in some instances.
+To add more complications, Lithium metal primary batteries are classed as dangerous goods and are restricted on flights as there can be a risk of becoming flammable in some circumstances.